-Both a talented sprinter and climber, the Italian rider proved his mettle in both Grand Tour events, as well as One-Day Classics and World Championship Road Races.
+Both a talented sprinter and climber, the Italian rider proved his mettle in both Grand Tour events and One-Day Classics, as well as World Championship Road Races.

 Indeed, Saronni won the Giro d’Italia in 1979 and 1983, finishing ahead of Francesco Moser of Italy and Bernt Johansson of Sweden in his first of victories, and later ahead of Roberto Visentini of Italy and Alberto Fernandez of Spain.